Basil Kelly: Later career

 In 1964, he was elected to the House of Commons of Northern Ireland as Ulster Unionist member for Mid Down.
 He was appointed as Attorney General for Northern Ireland in 1968.
 He was appointed to the Privy Council of Northern Ireland in 1969, entitling him to the style The Right Honourable.

 In March 1972, the entire Government of Northern Ireland resigned, and the Parliament of Northern Ireland was prorogued.
 As a result, Kelly ceased to be Attorney General.
 The office of Attorney General for Northern Ireland was transferred to the Attorney General for England and Wales, and Kelly was the last person to serve as Stormont's Attorney General until the re-establishment of the position in its own right in April 2010.
 In 1973, he was appointed as a judge of the High Court of Northern Ireland, and then as a Lord Justice of Appeal of Northern Ireland in 1984, when he was also knighted and appointed to the Privy Council of the United Kingdom.

+At the Institute of Professional Legal Studies, Queen's University Belfast, a tutorial room was named in his honour.